foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

    make TOOLCHAIN=gnu BOARD=iotdk run

 ..
 Note:: for |emsk|, make sure the board version (BD_VER) and core configuration (CUR_CORE) match your hardware.
-  You could press configure button (located above the letter “C” of the ARC logo) when bit 3 and bit 4 of SW1 switch is off to run a self-test.
+  You could press configure button (located above the letter “C” of the ARC logo on the |emsk|) when bit 3 and bit 4 of SW1 switch is off to run a self-test.
 By doing so, board information is sent by UART and displayed on your UART terminal.

 4. Get the results